food prices in Poland

 When it comes to eggs, it’s a matter of debate as to how to separate a ‘normal’ egg from a bio/eco/free range egg.
 The only genuine ‘organic’ eggs I know of are laid in a chicken pen in my parents-in-law’s garden.

 The price of cheese slices is out of control.
-For instance, it costs 7,59 zł for 150 grams of Sierpc Ser Królewski cheese slices.
-Shocking.
+For instance, it costs 7,49 zł for 150 grams of Sierpc Ser Królewski cheese slices.
+However, this is at least a slight improvement compared with the price recorded in the second half of 2024 (7,99 zł).

 Meat